nvbogu/Natural-Language-Understanding-API/README.md

 The test file sends pre-defined use cases to the RASA server and evalutes the reponses.
 It also prints charts to find a good min_confidence value which can filter out wrong results (hopefully).

-You can simply add more or other use cases by altering the according dictionaries.
+You can simply add more or other use cases by altering the according dictionaries and re-run the script.

 ## License